Tools

 Benefits of Using a Bird’s Beak Knife

-As an endlessly versatile, adaptable knife, the Bird’s Beak Paring Knife can be used in any number of small-scale applications.
+As an endlessly versatile, adaptable knife, the bird’s beak can be used in any number of small-scale applications.
 Line cooks and professional chefs revere this blade for the quick, efficient work it makes of peeling, trimming, hulling, and coring small ingredients—like mushrooms, string beans, or berries—in addition to its ability to handle precise detail work, like radish roses.

 Since it’s designed to be handheld, it increases the control and maneuverability users are able to exact on their ingredients.
-The cutting edge faces toward the user at all times, so it provides a safe cutting experience where the user knows where the sharp edge is at all times.
+The cutting edge faces toward the wielder at all times, so it provides a safe cutting experience where the location of the sharp edge is known at all times.
 If you’ve never used a handheld knife like this before, try choking up slightly on the handle so you have more control over the blade.

 Key Features of a Bird’s Beak Knife

-With a blade length of 2.72” and a total length of 7.16”, the small stature of this blade works to its advantage in a variety of applications—here’s how.
+With a blade length of 2.72” and a total length of 7.16”, the small stature of this blade works to its advantage in a variety of applications—here are just a few of our favorites.

-The curved blade means tasks that require hacking or uneven cuts with other knives—like peeling and shaping or removing blemishes and eyes—are done with ease and precision.
+The curved blade means tasks that require hacking or uneven cuts with other knives—like peeling and shaping or removing stems, blemishes, or eyes—are done with ease and precision.

 The sharp edge and curved blade allow for easy, fluid peeling without sacrificing the ingredient underneath, and can often be done in one piece.
 This means no more hacking at an apple, carrot, or piece of ginger until it’s unrecognizable—instead, you get more of your ingredient.